 Boulder, Colorado 80302

-Hotel Boulderado is located near the heart of the historic, restored section of Boulder, at the corner of 13th and Spruce St. It is just a two minute walk from the Pearl Street Mall, an upscale shopping and dining area, in the restored and renovated historic Boulder buildings.
-It is also a 14 minute walk from The University of Colorado.
+Hotel Boulderado is located near the heart of the historic, restored section of Boulder, at the corner of 13th and Spruce Street, just a two minute walk from the Pearl Street Mall, an upscale shopping and dining area, in the restored and renovated historic Boulder part of town.
+It is also a 14 minute walk from the University of Colorado.

 - bouldercountyparanormal.org (pdf)